 Spiritual self care is important and involves you setting aside the time to examine your beliefs and values and to practice them through activities you want to carry out.
-If you are religious, then enjoying the freedome to pray and to attend church, for example, is necessary spiritual self care.
+If you are religious, then enjoying the freedom to pray and to attend church, for example, is necessary spiritual self care.

 Such self care involves reading and learning more about your inner self spirituality.
 Books and audiobooks can be invaluable and extremely positive tools to improve how you feel about yourself and your life.

 There are so many sources of great spiritual self help books that can help you.
-I personally enjoy listening to audiobooks as well as using a kindle, but books are among the best self help tools out you have available to you.
+I personally enjoy listening to audio books as well as using a kindle, but books are among the best self help tools out you have available to you.
 Read them often!

 Be Careful About What You Demand Of Others